UU-Human-Evolution/1MB438/Lab_3.md

 How many putative genes do each method find?

 #### Question 2
-Look at the feature (here a feature is a putative gene )  between positions 93737 and 94594.
-What method found this gene ?
-Why didn't the other find it?
+Look at the feature (here a feature is a putative gene )  between positions 72704 and 23573.
+Did both methods found this gene?
+Is there any difference?

 Hint: What is the most common start codon in bacteria?
 What is the start codon in this particular gene?

-#### Question 3

-Look at the feature starting at position 4077 3  (the gene is on the complementary strain, so in the reverse).
-What are the differences between the methods?
-Why do they differ?

 ## Promoter prediction tools